-The taxation regime the applied to the trading of the crypto-asset by individual holders or legal entities will depend on the holder's jurisdiction.
-It is the holder's sole responsibility conclusive all applicable tax laws, including, but not limited to, the reporting and payr approf income tax, wealth tax, or similar taxes arising in connection with the apprecation and depreciation of the crypto-asset.
+The taxation regime that applies to the trading of the crypto-asset by individual holders or legal entities will depend on the holder's jurisdiction.
+It is the holder's sole responsibility to comply with all applicable tax laws, including, but not limited to, the reporting and payment of income tax, wealth tax, or similar taxes arising in connection with the appreciation and depreciation of the crypto-asset.

-15. An Money Laundering/Counter-Terrorism Financing
+15. Anti-Money Laundering/Counter-Terrorism Financing

-It cannot be ruled out that crypto-asset wallet addresses interacting with the crypto-asset have been, or will be used for money laundering or terrorist financing purposes, or are identified with a person known to have committed such offenses.
+It cannot be ruled out that crypto-asset wallet addresses interacting with the cryptoasset have been, or will be used for money laundering or terrorist financing purposes, or are identified with a person known to have committed such offenses.